-Erro is back with "Shadowland," a bold, beautifully unfiltered collection of work that deepens his artistic identity and sharpens the emotional edge that has always been part of his sound.
+Erro is back with "Shadowland," a bold, beautifully unfiltered collection of work that deepens their artistic identity and sharpens the emotional edge that has always been part of their sound.
 The album has nine songs and lasts a little over 33 minutes.
 It feels planned, grounded, and quietly daring, like a project that shows real growth while still staying true to what fans loved in the first place.

 "JMS" sounds more like John Mayer, with creepy guitar solos that showcase Erro's musical skills.
 "Words About Life," on the other hand, is the album's emotional heart.
 It has the depth of a heartfelt ballad and the sounds of modern folk music.
 The singing here is powerful, raw, and completely in control.